mgolebiowski95/billing/README.md

 }
 ```

-To test flow application without real billing implementation you cal create fake implementation of:
+To test flow application without real billing implementation you can create fake implementation of:
-- **SkuProvider** // holds all skus used in the application
+- **ProductIdProvider** // holds all product ids used in the application
-- **KeyProvider** // provide livence key from the Play Developer Console
+- **KeyProvider** // provide licence key from the Play Developer Console
 - **PurchaseValidator** // purchase validation
-- **BillingRepository** // store of sku details and purchases
+- **BillingRepository** // store of product details and purchases
 - **BillingManager**, // main engine :-)